For as long as I can remember, I've wanted to travel.

-Ever since I can remember I've loved travelling.
-Discovering new places, and experiencing different cultures has always fascinated me.
-From the first time I left my home country, I have felt at home wherever I went - regardless of how much of a misfit I was there.
-My eagerness to learn what I could about this new place overtook my fear of being surrounded by so much unfamiliarity; I would try my best to catch every sound, and take in everything I possibly could with my eyes before I had to look away and keep moving.
+Exploring new places, and experiencing different cultures has always fascinated me.
+From the first time I left Kenya, I have felt at home wherever I went - regardless of how much of a misfit I was there.
+My eagerness to learn what I could about the new place overtook my fear of being surrounded by so much unfamiliarity; I would try my best to catch every sound and take in everything I possibly could with my eyes before I had to look away and keep moving.

 It hadn't occurred to me that not everyone feels this way until a friend asked me,